nonbeing/mysqlclient-python3-aws-lambda/README.md

 > The recommended MySQL dialects are mysqlclient and PyMySQL.

 ### pymysql
 The PyMySQL community also actively maintains another project, called [`PyMySQL`](https://github.com/PyMySQL/PyMySQL), which is a pure-python implementation.
 This has benefits such as not having platform-specific dependencies like `mysqlclient`.
 So it would seem a better fit for AWS Lambda given that it doesn't need special work (as compared to `mysqlclient`).
-However, it generally offers poorer performance (up to 10x slower than `mysqlclient` in some cases), and though it aims to be 100% compatible with MySQLdb, there can be edge cases, especially when combined with other popular data-science pacakges such as `Pandas` and `SQLAlchemy`.
+However, it generally offers poorer performance - up to 10x slower than `mysqlclient` in some cases.
+Though `pymysql` aims to be 100% compatible with MySQLdb, there can be undesirable edge cases, especially when combined with other popular data-science pacakges such as `Pandas` and `SQLAlchemy`.
 As an example, we discovered  that writing the same df with `to_sql` behaved slighly differenly across `mysqlclient` and `pymysql`.
 So we decided to stick to `mysqlclient` for these reasons.

 ### MySQL-Connector